index - sex problems -

 don't know this, and suffer great anxiety

-when they experience transient loss of erection,
+when they experience

 Other perhaps